The-Jedi-501/The-Jedi-501/README.md

 Undergraduate at UMass Dartmouth studying Computer Engineering and Electrical Engineering.
 Interested in embedded systems, robotics, and defense applications.

-Here's a list of what I've done, categorized by programming language, as well as my involvement in some research
+Here's a list of what I've done, categorized by programming language, as well as my involvement in some research, and when projects were built, so I have a timeline of my skills developing over time

 (For hardware, I plan on posting the Arduino code as well as a picture and video of the working final circuit(s))